 In many contests, if challengers win, they seek to have all their expenses reimbursed by the company, such as duplicative mailings, etc. In our view such a practice causes the shareowners to pay twice for essentially the same thing.
-The Internet and a limited mailing to a selected group of institution stockholders will be our ONLY form of solicitation. [remainder deleted]
+We do not plan to use the U.S. Post Office or any other carrier.
+The Internet and electronic mail ("email") will be used to communicate with and contact some of the shareowners of the Company-AAG, such as institutional holders.